Constantin S. Nicolăescu-Plopșor: Interwar mysticism and communist turn

 Nicolăescu-Plopșor was involved in the officially sanctioned campaign peaceful coexistence, and, in March 1950, sat on the Dolj Committee for Peace Struggle.
 The anthropologist now made returns to Romani activism, infusing it with Marxism-Leninism and samples of Stalin's personality cult; these feature in a Romani-language poem, Ghilabos ăl rom ghilabos ("Let's Sing, Roma!
 Let's Sing!"), which he sent to be published by Viața Romînească in 1952; it was rejected.
 According to scholar Raluca Bianca Roman, the piece, authored or just collected by Plopșor, may have been written during the interwar.
 In 1951, he was assigned to a researcher's post at the Romanian Academy's Institute of Archaeology, where he led the Paleolithic Section.
 Also then, he was tasked with reporting on the opportunity of establishing a new museum at Slatina, Regiunea Argeș, an institution later redesigned as the Olt County Museum.

-His own preservation as a museum director was officially questioned in mid-1952, when musicologist Petre Brâncuș referred to him as a "former landowner" and a member of the "exploiting class".
+Communist repressions touched Plopșor's inner circle: by 1953, his collaborator Dumitrescu had been jailed; at Văcărești Prison, Dumitrescu was held alongside the engineer Bolomey, father of Plopșor's disciple Alexandra Bolomey, as well as alongside Cârna's priest (prosecuted as a former member of the Iron Guard).
+Plopșor's own preservation as a museum director was officially questioned in mid-1952, when musicologist Petre Brâncuș referred to him as a "former landowner" and a member of the "exploiting class".
 According to Brâncuș, he had never been challenged by his administrative supervisor, since the latter was himself a "hostile element".
 Plopșor was nonetheless successful in calling for the reestablishment of an Oltenian Orthodox Metropolis.
 His son Dardu Nicolăescu-Plopșor attended the Bucharest Faculty of Medicine from around 1952, and afterwards was assigned as a researcher for the Academy.
 A letter of protest by ethnologist Romulus Vuia reports that the family had occupied part of Vuia's home at the beginning of Dardu's scholarly career, and would still not return it in 1959.